Camp Sea Quest

 Q: Do you have scholarships available?

-A: Yes, we offer a lottery for partial scholarships for Summer Camp only.
-You can request a scholarship application and learn more about our scholarship opportunities by emailing firstname.lastname@example.org.
+A: Yes, we offer a lottery for full or partial scholarships for Summer Camp.
+You can request a scholarship application and learn more about our scholarship opportunities by emailing Kristen Ku at email@example.com.

 Q: How much interaction will they have with animals?

-A: There may be other occasions in which they will be able to see an animal up-close or have a unique opportunity to connect with an animal husbandry specialists.
+A: As a hospital environment with sick and injured wild animals, we do not allow any direct contact with our patients.
+However, there may be occasions in which campers will be able to see an animal up-close or have a unique opportunity to connect with animal husbandry specialists.